An algebraic description of screw dislocations in SC and BCC crystal lattices: Remarks and Discussions from Physical Viewpoints

-\insS{ II.
-For simplicity, let us suppose that the position of the dislocation line corresponds to $(x_0, y_0) = (0, 0)$.
+\insS{ II. \insOSSS{\textbf{Continuum picture versus discrete one.}} For simplicity, let us suppose that the position of the dislocation line corresponds to $(x_0, y_0) = (0, 0)$.
 As we \insSS{have} investigated the elastic energy for the annulus region \insSSS{ }of the dislocation for the discrete picture in Theorem~\ref{thm:energy}, let us also consider its counterpart for the continuum picture.
 It is well-known that the strain energy $E_{\rho,N}^c$ of the screw dislocation in the annulus region \insM{per unit length along $(0,0,1)$-direction}, in continuum picture, is expressed by \insM{

 where $G$ is the shear modulus and $a$ appears as the length of the Burgers vector (see \cite[eq.(4.20)]{HB}).} This is given by \insM{

 } where the integrand comes from the elastic energy